poupartfarms/poupartfarms.github.io/_posts/2017-02-08-the-responsibility-of-business-owners.md

 writing, and our thinking, all say that though the German people should have helped, they and we must be free to not help, to not act, should we so choose.

-Anyways that’s the contorted logic of most war apologists, who are not the people likely to make the rational changes we need.
+## Where We Can Go

+Though war apologists have a disproportionate effect on the business laws of the land, they need not dictate our shared values.
 Thankfully, we have a frame of reference for criminal responsibility, in that we have generally agreed to certain laws that limit free choice.
 When our liberties infringe about those of another person, when our actions become maleficent, then we are committing a